PGE announces major clean energy storage project in Portland

 He said the current utility-scale battery capacity in the U.S. is around 8 GW but by 2030 that will more than double.

-“Once you start getting north of 30% of electricity being produced by renewables, you’re going to need battery storage,” said University of Virginia professor Michael Lenox, explaining that California obtains a much higher percentage from renewables.
+“Once you start getting north of 30% of electricity being produced by renewables, you’re going to need battery storage,” said University of Virginia professor Michael Lenox.

-Lenox explained batteries are becoming cheaper and the U.S. is making more of them, which is why he believes “batteries in the short run, and maybe even in the long run, are going to be the primary sort of solution to the storage problem.”
+Batteries are becoming cheaper and the U.S. is making more of them, which is why Lenox believes “batteries in the short run, and maybe even in the long run, are going to be the primary sort of solution to the storage problem.”

 The new PGE battery project was made possible partially by the new Inflation Reduction Act, which offers investment tax credits for battery storage projects.

-PGE refers to the new installations as a single project although they are located at separate sites across town, one in North Portland, one in Troutdale.
+PGE refers to the new installations as a single project although they are located at separate sites across town, one in North Portland and one in Troutdale.
 Eolian L.P., the developer, recently brought similar battery projects online in Texas and plans to begin construction in Portland later this year.

 In addition to government support, Greene noted that many states along the West Coast are “the most progressive when it comes to decarbonization,” which helped build support for this initiative.